shatternox/cyber-stuff/notes.md

 	example: sudo hping3 -S 45.33.32.156 -p 80 -a 173.203.36.104 --flood --rand-source -V >>> -V for verbose
 10. alias cd='rm -rf' >> LOL DONT DO THIS
+11. ping and look at the TTL to find the target OS.

+**OSINT**
+1. Twitter is your friend
+2. Wayback machine is a thing
+3. Just use frickin sherlock if you have a username >>> python3 sherlock/ `username`